typelevel/Laika/docs/src/03-preparing-content/02-navigation.md

 ------------

-The library contains an extension for publishing a site with so-called "pretty URLs", where a path like `foo/bar.html` gets translated to `foo/bar/index.html` which in turns means that links to that page can be expressed as `foo/bar/`, essentially stripping the `.html` suffix.
+The library contains an extension for publishing a site with so-called "pretty URLs", where a path like `foo/bar.html` gets translated to `foo/bar/index.html` which in turn means that links to that page can be expressed as `foo/bar/`, essentially stripping the `.html` suffix.

 The extension changes both, the physical structure of files of the generated site as well as